Auxymore/Exercice-Tracker/README.md

 Reach out if you would like to contribute to this project

 ## Future ideas:
-- Add Remember option
-- Connect to a Database
+- Enhance UI
-- Ability to secure Password Reset via Email
+- Ability to login via Email
-- Ability to know if an user has already been registered
+- Ability to set goals

 #
 #